PietroFilippo/Genshin-Repertoire-of-Myriad-Melodies/README.md

 Automates Genshin Impact's **Repertoire of Myriad Melodies** rhythm minigame.
 A Python host watches the screen for falling notes and streams keystrokes to an Arduino Leonardo, which emits them as USB HID input the game accepts.

-Two modes:
+Two rhythm modes plus a built-in macro tool:
 - **Standalone** — runs the rhythm detector indefinitely.
 Start it on any song; stop it whenever.
 - **Album** — auto-plays an entire country album page (12 songs) at a chosen difficulty, with optional skip-on-Canorus.
+- **Macros** — separate UI tab to record arbitrary keyboard + mouse sequences in-game and replay them through the same Arduino.
+9 named save slots, inline event editor, auto-focus to the game on Play.

 ---

 ## Why an Arduino?

-Mainly becauseI had an Arduino sitting around and wanted a project to use it for, plus an excuse to actually learn the platform end-to-end (firmware, HID, serial).
+Mainly because I had an Arduino sitting around and wanted a project to use it for, plus an excuse to actually learn the platform end-to-end (firmware, HID, serial).
 The rhythm-bot use case fit perfectly.

 Also, Genshin Impact's anti-cheat (mhyprot) ignores software-synthesized input — `SetCursorPos`, `SendInput`, and similar Windows APIs do nothing inside the game window.
 Real USB HID hardware gets through, so the Arduino acts as a hardware keyboard/mouse the bot drives over a serial link.